khassan-d/prjct/README.md

 - Networking and TCP/IP Sockets:

 1. [TCP/IP Socket Programming for Coders Using C# .NET](https://www.udemy.com/course/tcpip-socket-programming-for-coders-using-csharp-net/)
-    > This course provided in-depth knowledge on TCP/IP socket programming, crucial for implementing the reliable message exchange system in our chat application.
+    > This course provided in-depth knowledge on TCP/IP socket programming, crucial for implementing the reliable message exchange system in this chat application.

 2. [C# TCP/IP Sockets Tutorial](https://youtu.be/AXpTeiWtbC8?si=5K3BFHAnQxTu2-iu)
     > A YouTube tutorial that offered practical insights into creating a networked application in C#, which was instrumental in developing the client-server architecture.